 Once you have bought a piece of land you will need to submit a planning application to the Local Planning Authority (LPA).

-If you need the help of a planner to do this, a list of planners who have worked on Gypsy and Traveller sites can be downloaded here.
+If you need the help of a planner to do this, you can find a selection of planners here.

 The majority of planning applications are unsuccessful so you must be prepared to appeal against the decision made if necessary.
 This can be an expensive process, so please so consider this before you begin.